Very ample line bundles on weighted projective spaces and weighted blowups: Introduction

-The problem of determining the smallest positive integer $r$ such that $R^{(r)}$ is generated in degree $1$ or $\mathcal O_{\operatorname{Proj} R}(r)$ is very ample over $\operatorname{Spec} R_0$ turns out to be very subtle.
-Note that Castelnuovo--Mumford regularity is defined with respect to a very ample line bundle, a fundamental invariant useful for computing cohomology.
+The problem of determining the smallest positive integer $r$ such that $P_{\bm w}^{(r)}$ is generated in degree $1$ or $\mathcal O_{\mathbb P_Q(\bm w)}(r)$ is very ample over $\operatorname{Spec} Q$ turns out to be very subtle.
 It is surprising that the answers to many basic questions concerning this least integer $r$ were previously unknown.
 This paper fills this gap in the literature.

 Previously, the state of the art in determining which divisors on weighted projective spaces are very ample was the following: